 - Students who have all of their classes online will be a lower priority to stay on campus.

-- Students who have a laboratory, clinical or performance-based requirement will be prioritized for on-campus housing but cannot be guaranteed on- campus housing due to bed availability.
+- Students who have a clinical requirement will be prioritized for on-campus housing but cannot be guaranteed on-campus housing due to bed availability.

 We will increase the frequency of health and wellness inspections and assess cleaning protocols.
 Common areas will remain closed.